Introduction

 The Bulb setting for shutter speed has been available already in cameras with mechanical shutters for a very very long time.
 The Bulb setting keeps the shutter open as long as the shutter release is kept pressed.
 To avoid movement one would use a flexible release “cord”, either a cable mechanical cable release or a pneumatic release based a tube and a rubber bulb that pushed air.
 Hence the name still in use.

-Some mechanical camera shutters and the earliest electronically controlled shutters had a Time that only differed in that one had to push the shutter release once to open the shutter and a second time to close it.
+Some mechanical camera shutters and the earliest electronically controlled shutters had a Time setting that only differed in that one had to push the shutter release once to open the shutter and a second time to close it.

 So, what is different in the OM-1 and some earlier cameras from Olympus is the “Live View” in these modes.
 The EVF or more conveniently the rear screen, or if the camera is tethered a phone, tablet or computer screen can show a live view of the image as it builds up, which removes the usually difficult guessing of the exposure time to use.
 This feature opens the door also to other approaches, such as light painting seeing live the effect.